Hiroreco/enreco-archive/recap-data/glossary/lore/general/stains-entry.md

 - **Stain King Proto** – A knight-like figure, resembling the first chapter’s Stain King, guarding the [Stronghold of Ruin](#entry:stronghold-of-ruin-entry)
 - **Stain King Chaos** – A chaotic, rodent-like creature guarding [Star Site: Chaos](#entry:star-site-chaos-entry)

-This chapter revealed that the real world, too, was falling victim to the spread of the Stains, through an encroaching phenomenon known as the **Ruination**.
+This chapter revealed that the real world, too, was falling victim to the spread of the Stains through an encroaching phenomenon known as the **Ruination**.
 At its heart lay the _Heart of Ruin_, the ultimate source of this corruption.

 As the heroes ventured deeper, they uncovered scattered stories that illuminated the history and tragedy behind the Stains: